 Beyond the brief

-For the cultural centre the team created spaces and stages for a wide variety of encounters and interactions, utilising the exterior of the building and surrounding landscape for exploration and events.
+For the cultural centre, the team created spaces and stages for a wide variety of encounters and interactions, utilising the exterior of the building and surrounding landscape for exploration and events.

 Shaped by water

 Water symbolises life in Chinese culture and represents infinite possibilities.
 Rooted in the rich local culture of water, we have looked at the way the rivers have created the landscape of the site.
 Our conceptual approach was to shape the buildings as the river would have shaped it, creating soft flowing lines throughout.
-The result gives us two large public arenas, one connected to the ground, and one connected to the sky.

 The west building is The Shunde Grand Opera House, extrovert and facing the scenery with a large entrance plaza arena.
 The Creative Valley sits in the east building, centred around a green plaza where people meet and synergies between different creative professions can emerge.